Wednesday, February 24, 2021

 The White boat S/S Kastelholm last trip to Southern Sweden with Mengele´s twins - Weiss sisters - A 6026 and A 6027 - L: 7798 and L: 7900.

-Eva Weiss during her stay at the Children hospital in Landskrona, Sweden - summer 1945.
+Eva Weiss during her stay at the Children's hospital in Landskrona, Sweden - summer 1945.

 Swedish documents of Vera Weiss including photos she used when applying for Swedish Främlingspass.
-To start with Vera was at the Children Hospital in Landskrona (top photo) and thereafter at the orphanage at Bergsjö and Visingsö.
+Vera was at the Children's Hospital in Landskrona (top photo) and then at the orphanage at Bergsjö and Visingsö.
 She left with the large group of parentless children - Holocaust survivors for Eretz Israel on July 20, 1947.
 The photos were made for her Swedish Främling passport.
 Riksarkivet, Swedish National Archives, Marieberg.

 Code SHMA: RASUK Weiss Eva b1932 Kinderheim